moduIo/Computer-Vision/README.md

 All implementations are written in Python 2.7 using OpenCV.

-Gaussian Pyramids & Blending: contains an implementation of kernel application in the frequency domain as well as Laplacian Pyramid blending of two images.
+Gaussian Pyramids & Blending: contains an implementation of kernel deconvolution in the frequency domain as well as Laplacian Pyramid blending of two images.

 Image Stitching & Panoramas: uses RANSAC to fit homography and affine transformations for image matching and panoramic stitching.